Merge, analyse and visualize OGGM GCM runs#

 Download and process GCM data#

-In this notebook, we will use the bias-corrected ISIMIP3b GCM files.
+In this notebook, we will use the primary bias-corrected ISIMIP3b GCM files.
 You can also use directly CMIP5 or CMIP6 (how to do that is explained in run_with_gcm).

 all_GCM = ['gfdl-esm4_r1i1p1f1', 'ipsl-cm6a-lr_r1i1p1f1',